hashicorp/terraform-website/content/source/docs/enterprise/private/aws-setup-guide.html.md

 #### SSL/TLS

-An SSL/TLS certificate is required for secure communication between clients and the PTFE application server.
+An SSL/TLS certificate signed by a public or private CA is required for secure communication between clients and the PTFE application server.
 The certificate can be specified during the UI-based installation or the path to the certificate codified during an unattended installation.